-As our culture moves to a post-Christian mindset, many young adults are leaving the Church.
-Studies show that a parent’s faith is critical in determining whether a child will grow up to embrace or abandon the Church — how can parents, who have become accustomed to outsourcing much of their children’s formation, become the examples their children need?
+Studies show that many young adults are leaving the Church, and also that a parent’s faith experience is a critical factor in whether the child grows up to embrace or abandon the Church.
+How can parents, who have become accustomed to outsourcing much of their children’s formation, become the examples their children need?
 What can the parish do to support families and to embrace young people?
 How do we best interact with young people who are struggling with the faith or experiencing doubt?
 How can we best encounter this new age, where being Christian is no longer the default?

 At YCC 2017, I discussed an approach to youth ministry that not only asks us to view parents as partners, but which makes parents themselves the targets of ministry — because one of the best things the Church can offer our youth is good and holy parents.

 At The Orthodox Family in a Changing World, the Center for Family Care’s second Family Ministry Conference, held in Canonsburg, Pennsylvania, I spoke about the meaning of Family Ministry and how the Church can support families and produce real Christians who minister to one another.

 On this site’s menu, in the Info section, you’ll find resources for scheduling and advertising speaking engagements, including my bio, some downloadable images for fliers and the like, guidelines and suggestions for planning an event, and a Contact Form to inquire about scheduling.